Jan. 6 panel set to vote on Meadows' outrage - ExBulletin

 Thompson and Republican vice chairman of committees, Wyoming Rep. Liz Cheney, said the trial would not succeed in slowing down the select committees’ investigation or preventing us from obtaining the information we seek.

-The panel has already interviewed nearly 300 witnesses and lawmakers have said they are planning a series of hearings early next year to make many of their findings public.
+The panel has already interviewed nearly 300 witnesses, and lawmakers say they are planning a series of hearings early next year to make many of their findings public.

 Panels expected to vote to recommend contempt of Congress charges would send the case to the entire House, which is likely to approve the measure and expose Meadows to criminal prosecution by the Justice Department.